Bea Mariam Killguss

 Research Interests

-• Family Dynamics and Identity in Adoption: Investigating kinship, racism, and cultural dynamics in the context of adoption, with an emphasis on transracial adoptee experiences.
+• Family Dynamics and Identity in Adoption: Investigating kinship, racism, and cultural dynamics in adoption, with a focus on transracial adoptee experiences and the psychological effects of displacement and belonging.

-• Multicultural Identity: Examining the psychological dimensions of multilingual, multicultural, and multi-religious upbringing in culturally diverse settings.
+• Multicultural Identity and Belonging: Examining the psychosocial dimensions of multilingual, multicultural, and multi-religious upbringings, particularly within global and transient communities.

-• Complex Trauma: Assessing the long-term mental health consequences of childhood neglect, religious abuse, and complex post-traumatic stress disorder (C-PTSD) from a personal and reflective perspective.
+• Complex Trauma and Religious Harm: Assessing the long-term impact of childhood neglect, religious abuse, and complex post-traumatic stress disorder (C-PTSD), with an emphasis on intergenerational trauma and reconstructing meaning after faith-based harm.

 Languages